On this page:

 5. When will the RTP internship data be used in funding allocations?

-Data collected from 2022 will be used in 2024 RTP funding calculation and allocation processes onwards.
+Data meeting eligibility from 2022 will be used in the 2024 RTP funding calculation and allocation processes onwards.

 6. What is a research doctorate student?

-A research doctorate student is defined in the Commonwealth Scholarships Guidelines (Research) 2017 as someone who is completing a Level 10 Doctoral Degree (Research) or Doctoral Degree (Professional) qualification as described in the Australian Qualifications Framework.
+A research doctorate student is defined in the Guidelines as someone who is completing a Level 10 Doctoral Degree (Research) or Doctoral Degree (Professional) qualification as described in the Australian Qualifications Framework.

 7. What is a research end-user?